 Bone and Osteoporosis Measures began at Visit 5 (1988-92) and continued through Visit 11 (2007-09).
 This resulted in up to 6 DXA scans of the hip and spine and 5 whole-body scans for each participant over a 20-year period.
 In addition, several newer bone assessments were conducted including QCT of the hip, vertebral fracture assessment, heel and finger BMD using portable devices, and three measures of kyphosis.
-Participants from the original cohort were invited to the bone clinic Visits when they reached the eligibility age (most were age 45+), and remained eligible as long as they were ambulatory, community dwelling and able to give informed consent.
+Participants from the original cohort were invited to the bone clinic visits when they reached the eligibility age (most were age 45+), and remained eligible as long as they were ambulatory, community dwelling and able to give informed consent.

-Summary of Data Available and Methods by Visit
+Bone and Osteoporosis Measures: Summary of Data Available and Methods by Visit

-The number of participants with hip and spine scans at each Bone Health Visit is shown in Table 1.
+The number of participants with hip and spine scans at each Bone Health visit is shown in Table 1.
 Table 2 shows the number of participants whose BMD was assessed one or more times.
 Among all RBS participants, BMD was assessed at least once in 2614, at least twice in 1763, etc.

 Bone and Osteoporosis Measures by Visit

 Visit 5: Between 1988 and 1991, 2,153 participants, aged 34 to 98 (mean 71.4), had anterior posterior (AP) spine and hip bone mineral density (BMD) measured by dual energy x-ray absorptiometry (DXA) using the Hologic 1000, and ultradistal wrist and midshaft radius BMD measured using single photon absorptiometry (SPA).